PyTables/PyTables/doc/source/usersguide/tutorials.rst

 enabling the read array to be converted into the original object.
 This provides a means to save a large variety of objects as arrays with the guarantee that you will be able to later recover them in their original form.
-See :meth:`File.createArray` for a complete list of supported objects for the Array object class.
+See :meth:`File.create_array` for a complete list of supported objects for the Array object class.